nosana-ci/nosana.io/content/blog/nosana-nos-raydium-rewards-farm.md

 ### Please be aware of impermanent loss and what that means
 **Pro tip:** Read Binance's explanation of impermanent loss before taking part in the NOS Rewards Pool on Raydium.
 That's it.
-You should be able to receive $NOS Rewards from Raydium's Fusion Rewards Pool if you follow the steps in this article.
+You should be able to receive $NOS Rewards from Raydium's Ecosystem Farm if you follow the steps in this article.

 ### Who's in the pool?
 Let us know if you've made a splash in the liquidity pool in the comments section below.
 Join our [Telegram](https://t.me/NosanaCompute) or [Discord](https://discord.gg/Nosana) server to stay up-to-date on our latest developments and news updates.